KSSONE/centerstage/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Sensor:    	This is a Sample OpMode that shows how to use a specific sensor.
-            It is not intended to drive a functioning robot, it is simply showing the minimal code required to read and display the sensor values.
+            It is not intended to drive a functioning robot, it is simply showing the minimal code required to read and display the sensor org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values.

 Robot:	    This is a Sample OpMode that assumes a simple two-motor (differential) drive base.
             It may be used to provide a common baseline driving OpMode, or